10yard/dkafe/readme.md

 The frontend is rendered at 224x256 pixels (as per the original Donkey Kong arcade machine) and then scaled to fit the monitors actual resolution.

 The command line argument `-view "Pixel Aspect (7:8)"` is used by default to override MAME's default 4:3 aspect.

-For Raspberry Pi,  it is recommended to use 640x480 resolution and adjust the x/y display scale using xrandr.
-The Pi install script will set this up for you.
-Refer to **rpi4/rpi4_notes**.

 ### Frontend Settings